nshkrdotcom/nshkrdotcom.github.io/content/blog/2026-04-28-site-redesign-governed-execution.md

 There are a few names we are not supposed to say too loudly yet.

-The gremlins in the build room have made their position clear: do not stand on the table, do not announce the whole machine before the bolts are tightened, and do not use the phrase that makes people imagine a slide deck with too many logos.
+The goblins in the build room have made their position clear: do not stand on the table, do not announce the whole machine before the bolts are tightened, and do not use the phrase that makes people imagine a slide deck with too many logos.